Course Content

 Contact program coordinator for discounted registrations

-Includes course materials, lab sessions, and meals
+Includes course materials, lab sessions, meals, and parking

 Lodging